HTTPArchive/almanac.httparchive.org/src/content/en/2020/security.md

 )
 }}

 One slight concern as we reach the end of this goal, is a noticeable "leveling off" of the the impressive growth of the last few years.
-Unfortunately the long tail of the internet means older legacy sites are not maintained and may never be run over HTTPS, meaning they will eventually become inaccesible to most users.
+Unfortunately the long tail of the internet means older legacy sites are not maintained and may never be run over HTTPS, meaning they will eventually become inaccessible to most users.

 {{ figure_markup(
   image="security-https-request-growth.png",